C-bowman/midas/docs/source/getting_started.rst

 The high-level structure of a MIDAS analysis can be broken down as:

-* Create a ``DiagnosticLikelihood`` object for each diagnostic which is to be included in the analysis.
+* Create a :ref:`DiagnosticModel <DiagnosticModel-ref>` object for each diagnostic which is to be included in the analysis.
 * Specify the prior distribution (or its components) as ``BasePrior`` objects.
 * Specify models for the plasma fields in the analysis by calling the